As U.S. Jews Cool To Israel, Evangelicals Flock There As Tourists

 "There is definitely an understanding on the Israeli government side that tourism is a key way to connect with American evangelicals," says Hummel, "and a lot of the pro-Israel groups in the United States see tourism as a key way to shape evangelical attitudes toward Israel."

 As evangelical attitudes toward Israel grow increasingly positive, the views of U.S. Jews are cooling.
-Recent surveys by the American Jewish Committee showed a decline in the share of U.S. Jews who say that "caring about Israel is an important part of my being a Jew," down from 70 percent in 2018 to 62 percent in 2019.
+Recent surveys by the American Jewish Committee showed a decline in the share of U.S. Jews who say that "caring about Israel is a very important part of my being a Jew," down from 70% in 2018 to 62% in 2019.

-President Trump may argue that the fact that more than 70 percent of U.S. Jews generally vote for Democrats and rate his presidency unfavorably in spite of his strong pro-Israel policies show they are "disloyal" to Israel, but he can count on support for those policies among evangelical voters.
+Trump may argue that U.S. Jews are "disloyal" to Israel because more than 70% generally vote for Democrats and rate his presidency unfavorably in spite of his strong pro-Israel policies, but he can count on support for those policies among evangelical voters.

-Christians United for Israel, an evangelical group, now claims to have seven million members.
+Christians United for Israel, an evangelical group, now claims to have 7 million members.
 That's about the size of the entire U.S. Jewish population.